BCDevOps/platform-services/apps/hubot/README.md

 ## Installing on BCGOV Openshift

-1. Create a redis deployment from a standard template and save the password as a secret with the name "redis" and the key "database-password" (these are the standard values from the base redis template) - the password must not have symbols!
+1. Create a redis deployment from a standard template: `helm install hubot-redis bitnami/redis -f redis-helm-values.yaml`
-2. Create Hubot user on rocket.chat (if one doesn't exist already)
+1. Create Hubot user on rocket.chat (if one doesn't exist already)
-3. Create a secret containing the password of Hubot's rocket.chat account (if one doesn't exist already) with the name "rocketchat-bot-account-password" and the key "BOT_PASSWORD"
+1. Create a secret containing the password of Hubot's rocket.chat account (if one doesn't exist already) with the name "rocketchat-bot-account-password" and the key "BOT_PASSWORD"
-4. Use bc.yaml to create a build
+1. Use bc.yaml to create a build
-5. Deploy with dc.yaml
+1. Deploy with dc.yaml

 ## Quick Start